 O.ENFORCEMENT is implemented by the SFRs discussed in LSPP and supported by the additional privilege enforcement mechanism implemented in the TOE, which are represented by the requirements in FPT\RVM.1 for a reference mechanism and additional management functionality in FMT\MTD.1(6).
-Verification of the TCB access control (see O.TCB ACCESS) is supported by functionality to test the TCB's integrity in FPT\TST.1.
+Verification of the TCB access control (see O.TCB\ACCESS) is supported by functionality to test the TCB's integrity in FPT\TST.1.

-O.ERASE is addressed by providing a mechanism to overwrite residual information on hard disk drives upon request of administrators in FDP RIP.3-AIX.
+O.ERASE is addressed by providing a mechanism to overwrite residual information on hard disk drives upon request of administrators in FDP\RIP.3-AIX.

 O.MANAGE is implemented by the SFRs discussed in LSPP and by additional management functionality for the security functions that have been introduced in addition to the LSPP requirements in FMT\MTD.1(3) and FMT\MTD.1(6).
 Security function management is called out in FMT\SMF.1.
-For VIOS, the roles are defined by FMT SMR.1(2) with user attribute revocation defined by FMT REV.1(3).

-O.MANDATORY\ACCESS is implemented by the SFRs discussed in LSPP, supported by security attributes required in FIA\ATD.1(1) and rules for revocation of security attributes related to MAC in FMT\REV.1(2).
+O.MANDATORY\ACCESS is implemented by the SFRs discussed in LSPP, supported by security attributes required in FIA\ATD.1 and rules for revocation of security attributes related to MAC in FMT\REV.1(2).

-O.MANDATORY\INTEGRITY is implemented by SFRs defining the mandatory integrity control policy in FDP\IFC.1(2) and FDP\IFF.2(3), user-subject binding in FIA\USB.1(1) and security attributes spelled out in FIA\ATD.1(1), as well as management functionality in FMT\MSA.1(4) and FMT\MSA.3(4).
+O.MANDATORY\INTEGRITY is implemented by SFRs defining the mandatory integrity control policy in FDP\IFC.1(2) and FDP\IFF.2(3), user-subject binding in FIA\USB.1 and security attributes spelled out in FIA\ATD.1, as well as management functionality in FMT\MSA.1(4) and FMT\MSA.3(4).

-O.NETWORK\ACCESS is implemented by the TOE's advanced secure networking policy, which has been defined in FDP\IFC.1(3) and FDP\IFF.2(2), with security attributes in FIA\ATD.1(1) and user-subject binding in FIA\USB.1(1) and management functionality in FMT\MSA.1(2) and FMT\MSA.3(2).
+O.NETWORK\ACCESS is implemented by the TOE's advanced secure networking policy, which has been defined in FDP\IFC.1(3) and FDP\IFF.2(2), with security attributes in FIA\ATD.1 and user-subject binding in FIA\USB.1 and management functionality in FMT\MSA.1(2) and FMT\MSA.3(2).
 A requirement for consistent interpretation of security labels in networked sessions is spelled out in FPT\TDC.1.